 Over 235 senior leaders in higher education responded to the call to action.
-Since then, Second Nature has worked with partners to create a new public site for this letter that demonstrates its alignment with over 1,000 business leaders under the banner of Low Carbon USA.
+Since then, Second Nature has worked with partners to create a new public site for this letter that demonstrates its alignment with over 1,750 business leaders under the banner of We Are Still In.

 With this initiative, we hope to show that support for Climate Leadership comes from many sectors and that the message is clear: threats to progress are real, solutions are important and feasible, and we need to act now.

-The new website was launched on April 20 with the current list of participants, which will be periodically updated with new institutions as they join.
+The We are Still In website has the current list of participants and will be periodically updated with news and new institutions as they join.
 If your institution would like to participate, please submit via the form below.
-For questions or assistance, please contact Michele Madia, Director Education & Partnerships firstname.lastname@example.org.
+For questions or assistance, please contact Michele Madia, Director Education & Partnerships [email protected].

 Dear President Trump and Members of the United States Congress:

 We, the undersigned leaders of higher education institutions throughout the United States, recognize our academic and ethical responsibilities to current and future generations to take aggressive climate action; to reduce our sector’s carbon pollution, to support interdisciplinary climate education, and to continue research that expands our understanding of rapidly changing earth systems.
 We are committed to developing and deploying innovative climate solutions that provide a prosperous future for all Americans.

 We join our colleagues in the business and investment communities in supporting the science-based targets outlined in the Paris Climate Agreement.
 In fact, many of our institutions have voluntarily set even more aggressive carbon reduction goals to lead our sector forward and to demonstrate what is possible for others.